7Block Labs

 (viem.sh)

-• Keep your EntryPoint v0.7 bundlers and paymasters unchanged.
-For v0.8 pilots, confirm address and simulation support with providers. (alchemy.com)
+• Keep your EntryPoint v0.7 bundlers and paymasters consistent.
+If you’re diving into v0.8 pilots, be sure to verify the address and check that your providers are on board with simulation support. (alchemy.com)

-• Ethers.js and viem both support type: 4 and authorizationList:
+• Both Ethers.js and Viem support type: 4 and authorizationList:

 // ethers example: batch ETH transfers via delegated contract at the EOA address